| Type: | Package |

 Description

-Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for multivariate Lomax (Pareto Type II) distribution with a scalar parameter parm1
+Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for multivariate Lomax (Pareto Type II) distribution with a scalar parameter parm1 and vector parameter parm2.

 Usage